IABTechLab/uid2docs/api/v1/sdks/client-side-identity-v1.md

 ## Workflow Overview

-The high-level client-side identity JS SDK workflow consits of the following steps:
+The high-level client-side identity JS SDK workflow consists of the following steps:

-1. [Initialize the SDK](#initialize-the-sdk-and-establish-client-identity) by specifying a callback to be called upon a successful completion of the step and either explicitly providing an identity to use or allowing the SDK to look for an identity in the first-party cookie.
+1. [Initialize the SDK](#initialize-the-sdk-and-establish-client-identity) and specify a [callback function](#callback-function) to be called upon a successful completion of the step.
-2. Wait for the SDK to invoke the specified [callback function](#callback-function), which indicates whether the identity is available and if not, the reason for why it is not available.
+2. Wait for the SDK to invoke the callback function.
+The callback function indicates whether the identity is available and if not, the reason for why it is not available.
 3. Based on the [status](#identity-status-values) of the identity, the SDK does the following:
 	- If the identity is valid, the SDK ensures the identity is available in the first-party cookie.
 	- If the identity is invalid and cannot be refreshed (the `advertisingToken` value in the callback is `undefined`), SDK may clear the cookie (depending on the nature of the error).